marko2606/p3/README.md

 4. Plugins
     - Similar to loaders.
 Plugin are applied to your bundle before it is outputted.
-    - Usage: To minify the code, dinamicly put js/css/images to you html...
+    - Usage: To minify the code, dynamically put js/css/images to you html...

 ```
     const HtmlWebpackPlugin = require('html-webpack-plugin');